totoche/testRoR/README.md

 	1/5	http://sqreen.io/
 	5/5	http://a_ror_website.fake/

-	$./testRoR.py -f listURL.txt		# List all score of URL in file
+	$./testRoR.py -f examples_urls.txt		# List all score of URL in file
 	$./testRoR.py --help			# Display this file

 To ADD more heuristics, you just have to search the isRoR() function in testRoR class and add your code in.